-The following contracts (not being contracts entered into in the ordinary course of business carried on by our Company or contracts entered into more than two (2) years before the date of filing of this Red Herring Prospectus which are or may be deemed material have been entered or are to be entered into by our Company.
-These contracts, copies of which will be attached to the copy of the Red Herring Prospectus, will be delivered to the ROC for registration/submission of the Red Herring Prospectus and also the documents for inspection referred to hereunder, may be inspected at the Registered Office of our Company and on our website at www.thes.in, from date of filing of Red Herring Prospectus with ROC on all Working Days until the Bid/Issue Closing Date.
+The following contracts (not being contracts entered into in the ordinary course of business carried on by our Company or contracts entered into more than two (2) years before the date of filing of this Prospectus which are or may be deemed material have been entered or are to be entered into by our Company.
+These contracts, copies of which were attached to the copy of the Red Herring Prospectus, were delivered to the ROC for registration/submission of this Prospectus and also the documents for inspection referred to hereunder, may be inspected at the Registered Office of our Company and on our website at www.thes.in, from date of filing of the Red Herring Prospectus with ROC on all Working Days until the Bid/Issue Closing Date.